crowdsecurity/hub/collections/thespad/sshesame.md

   type: sshesame
 ```

-notes :
+## Notes

-* The parser expects log timestamps to be enabled
+* The parser expects sshesame log timestamps to be enabled
 * The command scenario will immediately overflow on any command received from a remote client